 Bone Health All Around!

 Children grow up in a heartbeat and that means all-around care to help their bones along!
 In infants and young children where overall growth happens at accelerated rates, insufficient calcium in the diet could result in brittle bones that break easily.
 This is especially dangerous because children are prone to falls and spills.8 The best sources of calcium for children are milk and milk products.
-If your child is vegan, consider vegan milks fortified with calcium.
-Leafy vegetables and nuts and seeds are other alternatives.
+If your child

 Bone deterioration in women can be a debilitating issue especially around the onset of menopause.
 Due to declining estrogen levels, bones start becoming brittle and osteoporosis may set in quickly.
 This can be identified using a bone density test.
 Leading an active lifestyle, quitting smoking, and reducing alcohol consumption are sound ways to prevent osteoporosis.
 And so is a diet rich in calcium.
 Women may also require supplements based on the degree of bone deterioration.